-Every year, after spring, comes winter.
+Every year, after spring comes winter.
 Sometimes, the temperatures dip so low in certain areas that the only way to stay warm is to heat the house nonstop.

 In comes oil heaters, which are convectional heaters used in domestic heating.
 They are filled with oil but are electrically heated.
-They also do not involve burning any oil, but the oil is used as a heat reservoir or a buffer, not as fuel.
+They also do not involve burning oil; the oil is used as a heat reservoir or buffer, not as fuel.

-Do Oil Heaters Use A Lot Of Electricity?
+Do Oil Heaters Use a Lot of Electricity?

-They do the job as the normal-size oil heaters but are designed to heat rather small rooms, or just to keep your feet under your desk warm.
-Running the 1500W oil heater is equivalent to powering 3 desktop gaming computers, or two vacuum cleaners at the same time.
+They do the job as normal-size oil heaters but are designed to heat rather small rooms or to keep your feet under your desk warm.
+Running the 1500W oil heater is equivalent to powering 3 desktop gaming computers or two vacuum cleaners simultaneously.

 Are Oil Heaters Expensive To Run?

-The difference between oil heaters and other space heaters, which makes them a bit better, is that oil heaters save energy as the power they consume is used in heating the oil, not the air.
+The difference between oil heaters and other space heaters, which makes them a bit better, is that they save energy as the power they consume is used to heat the oil, not the air.

-In doing this, it guarantees the element will come on only when it is needed.
+Doing this guarantees the element will come on only when needed.
 The heat from the oil-filled coils still has to radiate into the air, eventually cooling the oil.

-Are Oil Heaters Safe To Leave On Overnight?
+Are Oil Heaters Safe To Leave on Overnight?

-First, they are designed to be very safe, and in contrast to other heaters, oil heaters do not expose any heating element.
+- They are designed to be very safe, and in contrast to other heaters, oil heaters do not expose any heating element.
 Their big metal surface does not get too hot to touch.

-However, caution should be taken at all times, because not always will oil heaters be safe to leave unattended overnight.
+However, caution should always be taken because oil heaters will not always be safe to leave unattended overnight.
 Some have been known to explode when their thermal fuses fail to shut them off.

-Some companies offer their oil heaters with a fan, to increase the airflow over the heater.
+Some companies offer oil heaters with a fan to increase the airflow over the heater.
 Therefore, although they are technically safe to leave overnight, ensure they are working as they should.

 Do Oil Heaters Catch Fire?

-The same year, Bunnings Australia was also forced to recall their Moretti 11 Fin Oil Column Heater after Product Safety Australia deemed the units unsafe with reports of some ‘exploding’ and spraying hot oil.
+The same year, Bunnings Australia was also forced to recall their Moretti 11 Fin Oil Column Heater after Product Safety Australia deemed the units unsafe, with reports of some ‘exploding’ and spraying hot oil.

-On Christmas Day, a home in San Francisco, California was filled with smoke, fire, and wrongful death because of a defective oil space heater.
+On Christmas Day, a home in San Francisco, California, was filled with smoke, fire, and wrongful death because of a defective oil space heater.
 The space heater from De’Longhi Products became the focus of a wrongful death lawsuit after the fatal house fire near Golden Gate Park.

-The company, by 2017, was facing other 85 lawsuits within the United States, where some cases involved deaths.
+The company, by 2017, was facing 85 other lawsuits within the United States, where some cases involved deaths.
 Faulty and defective switches result in fires.
 That is why there were so many lawsuits against De’Longhi.